Horses in Jamaica: Culture

-The horse is present among the practices of Voodoo and Hoodoo in Jamaica, described by Zora Neale Hurston.
+The horse is present among the practices of African spiritual practices in Jamaica, for example myal and obeah, described by Zora Neale Hurston in her 1938 book Tell My Horse.
 A particular emphasis on the tails of horses and cattle seems to have its roots in similar traditions in West Africa.
 These tails are used as practical and decorative objects, and are also believed to have magical virtues.

 Among other beliefs cited as specific to Afro-Jamaicans, one holds that to prevent a horse from winning a race, one must collect the dirt stuck from its hoof and wrap it with asafoetida in a garment bound to the plant; placing the whole under a very heavy object guarantees that the horse will lose its next race.
 This charm will not work, however, if the horse's owner gets the dirt stuck to his hooves first, especially if he throws the dirt elsewhere on race day itself.

 The horseshoe is supposed to keep misfortune at bay.
 Finally, again according to Jamaican black beliefs, half-closing a pocket knife will make horses stop.